Winrock Town Center: Pre-Winrock history (1920–1961)

-Winrock Shopping Center (1961–2011)
+Winrock Center (1961–2011)

-Winrock Shopping Center opened on March 1, 1961, on a 71 acre lot near the planned Coronado Freeway.
+Winrock Center opened on March 1, 1961, on a 71 acre lot near the planned Coronado Freeway.
 The $10 million project was a joint venture between the University of New Mexico, which owned the land, and soon-to-be Arkansas governor Winthrop Rockefeller, who was also responsible for construction of the Bank of New Mexico Building around the same time.
 Architect Victor Gruen, who was a refugee from Nazi-occupied Austria, designed the mall.
 Winrock was New Mexico's first regional shopping center and was viewed as a symbol of progress and modernity, attracting around 30,000 visitors on its first day of operation.
 The original tenants included Montgomery Ward, JCPenney, S.S.
 Kresge, and Safeway, with a Fedway store opening shortly afterward.
 Fox Winrock Theater, a freestanding movie theater off of Indian School Road, and an attached motor hotel opened in 1963.

 In March 1965, the rival Coronado Center was dedicated a short distance away.
 However, Winrock remained profitable for many years.
 Dillard's established their first store there in late 1971, when they rebranded the existing Fedway location.
 Soon after, a new store was built as a replacement.
 In 1971, Winrock was featured in the American International Pictures release Bunny O'Hare, which starred Bette Davis and Ernest Borgnine.
 In the film, the two ride a motorcycle through the mall while escaping from a bank robbery.

 Winrock was built as an open-air mall with a screened canopy roof to protect shoppers from the elements, a first for New Mexico.
 It was later completely enclosed in 1975, by which time it had grown to more than 900000 ft2 and around 70 stores.
 This renovation also added the distinctive burnt-orange pyramid at the east end of the mall.
 Other significant expansions took place in 1967, 1972, and 1981, and 1984, which brought an upper floor to Winrock.
 At its peak in the mid-1980s, the mall had 1000000 ft2 of gross leasable area and 130 stores.